 4. Lay out the chapters in an outline of a book

 Start writing the numbers of how many chapters you want in your book.
 You don’t have to title each chapter; rather, write the focus of each chapter or what you hope to achieve in that chapter next to each number.
+Think of this as writing mini-goals for your book.

 Next, write key details of the chapter, such as conflict and resolutions, characters, plot, and how long you want the chapter to be.